mark-obeirne/boardgameempire/README.md

 Materialize was used to create interactive and visual elements such as the home page's slider, dropdown elements, and the site's general responsive design.

 ### Tools
-PIP was used to install and manage software packages.
+[PIP](https://pip.pypa.io/en/stable/) was used to install and manage software packages.

-Git was used to track changes in code during development.
+[Git](https://git-scm.com/) was used to track changes in code during development.

-GitHub was used to host the project’s repository.
+[GitHub](https://github.com/) was used to host the project’s repository.

-Trello was used to track work that needed to be done from the outset, which enabled a plan of action to be put in place and helped keep on top of any issues or bugs that occurred.
+[Trello](https://trello.com/) was used to track work that needed to be done from the outset, which enabled a plan of action to be put in place and helped keep on top of any issues or bugs that occurred.

-Balsamiq was used to create the wireframes that the site's layout is based upon.
+[Balsamiq](https://balsamiq.com/) was used to create the wireframes that the site's layout is based upon.

-Coolors was used to help find a suitable palette for the site and to check if colours might work together.
+[Coolors](https://coolors.co/) was used to help find a suitable palette for the site and to check if colours might work together.

-Google Fonts was used to find the fonts that would be suitable as headings and general text content.
+[Google Fonts](https://fonts.google.com/) was used to find the fonts that would be suitable as headings and general text content.

-Font Awesome was used to find icons for use in buttons across the site.
+[Font Awesome](https://fontawesome.com/) was used to find icons for use in buttons across the site.

-Gimp 2 was used for image manipulation and to create the brand logo.
+[GNU Image Manipulation Program](https://www.gimp.org/)  was used for image manipulation and to create the brand logo.

-Birme was used to resize boxart images so that there was consistency across the site.
+[Birme](https://www.birme.net/) was used to resize boxart images so that there was consistency across the site.

-TinyPNG was used to compress and optimise image files.
+[TinyPNG](https://tinypng.com/) was used to compress and optimise image files.

-Favicon Converter was used to create the favicon based on the brand logo.
+[Favicon Converter](https://favicon.io/favicon-converter/) was used to create the favicon based on the brand logo.

-HTML Formatter was used to format HTML files and ensure consistency in spacing.
+[HTML Formatter](https://www.freeformatter.com/html-formatter.html) was used to format HTML files and ensure consistency in spacing.

-FreeFormatter CSS Beautifier was used to format the CSS stylesheet.
+[FreeFormatter CSS Beautifier](https://www.freeformatter.com/css-beautifier.html) was used to format the CSS stylesheet.

-FreeFormatter JS Beautifier was used to format js files from across the project.
+[FreeFormatter JS Beautifier](https://www.freeformatter.com/javascript-beautifier.html) was used to format js files from across the project.

 ## Testing